CZDanol/streamdeck-discordmixer/README.md

-# Stream Deck Discord Mixer
+# Stream Deck Discord Volume Mixer
 This is a plugin for Stream Deck that allows setting volume for individual users in Discord Voice chat.

 * You can adjust the audio mixer panel to your needs, it's quite modular - you can move buttons around etc.